lightbend/fdp-sample-applications/README.md

 sbt 'deploySsh killrWeather'
 ```

-This will create an uber jar called `killrweather-spark.jar` and copy it to the FDP "laboratory" container, directory `/var/www/html`, from where it can be served through HTTP to other nodes as you submit the apps to Marathon.
+This will create an uber jar called `killrweather-spark.jar` and copy it to the FDP apps "laboratory" container, directory `/var/www/html`, from where it can be served through HTTP to other nodes as you submit the apps to Marathon.

 #### 5. Run the Main Application with Marathon